Bought for 100 euros, World War Two Enigma machine sells for 45,000

-BUCHAREST Someone in Romania thought he'd made a fair amount of money when he sold an old typewriter for 100 euros at a flea market.
+BUCHAREST (Reuters) - Someone in Romania thought he'd made a fair amount of money when he sold an old typewriter for 100 euros at a flea market.
 He was wrong.

 The "typewriter" was, in fact, a German Wehrmacht Enigma I, a World War Two cipher machine, and the collector who bought it put it up for sale at the Bucharest auction house Artmark with a starting price of 9,000 euros ($10,300) (www.artmark.ro).
 On Tuesday, Artmark sold it to an online bidder for 45,000 euros.